migueleps/denoise-dir-netemd/README.md

 # Comparing directed networks via denoising graphlet distributions

-This repository contains the code that implements the methods described in the arXiv preprint: https://arxiv.org/abs/2207.09827
+This repository contains code to perform network comparison based on graphlet distributions.
+This code implements the methods described in the arXiv preprint: https://arxiv.org/abs/2207.09827

 It provides a python implementation of the Earth Mover's Distance (EMD), coded by the authors of [Identifying networks with common organizational principles](https://doi.org/10.1093/comnet/cny003).
 This repository further extends the original code by adapting it to support directed networks and introduces a denoising mechanism using linear projections, aimed at creating reducing noise in graphlet frequencies prior to the comparing their distributions using EMD.